 A Christmas Carol, by Charles Dickens, is brought to life each year in Ulverston, where they turn back the clocks to the Dickensian era with a unique Christmas market.
 There’s street entertainment, Dickensian costume, horse drawn carriages, and a selection of street food with the highlight being the grand parade.
 All alongside a market with a fabulous selection of gifts.

 Market Cross & Market Place in Ambleside, Saturday, 17th November, 2018 www.amblesidechristmaslights.co.uk

-Far more than just a Christmas Market, this annual event in Ambleside combines a traditional shopping experience with a Christmas light switch on, cruises on the lake, a lantern parade, and a visit from Santa Claus himself – complete with his sleigh.
+Far more than just a Christmas Market, this annual event in Ambleside combines a traditional shopping experience with other activities.
+These include a Christmas light switch on, cruises on the lake, a lantern parade, and a visit from Santa Claus himself – complete with his sleigh.
 The day ends in spectacular style with a large fireworks display.
-There are family-friendly activities throughout the day, as well as live music and other street performances, whilst the market sells a range of culinary delights and other gifts.
+There are family-friendly activities throughout the day, as well as live music and other street performances.
+Whilst the market sells a range of culinary delights and other gifts.

 Keswick Victorian Fair

 Market Place & Packhorse Court, Keswick, Sunday, 2nd December, 2018

 This is a fantastic opportunity to combine some Christmas shopping with support for local charities.
 During this event, around 30 local and national charities have stalls.
 You can browse their goods that include a selection of homemade Christmas crafts and cakes.
 Also, there is a nativity scene, and children will be delighted with the fun fair.
 Plus the arrival of Father Christmas, complete with his live reindeer.
 There are also street performances throughout the day.
 Traders and other workers will be dressed in Victorian costume, and visitors are invited to do the same.